+are sustainable

+environmental objective that do not take into

+account the criteria for

+sustainable economic

+activities under the EU

+environmentallu

+Taxonomy.
-Direct investments in securities and investments in investment funds (indirect investments) managed by the management company are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-Therefore, the proprietary sustainability approach analyses the environmentally sustainable business practices of all companies, and selects those companies that are identified as engaging in environmentally responsible business activities, including those not falling within the scope of purely environmental technologies.
+investments with an What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+0.1 % The Taxonomy Regulation (Regulation [EU] 2020/852) only takes into account environmentally sustainable products and services that are based on commercially offered environmental technologies.
+Environmentally sustainable business practices in the manufacture of goods in other sectors of the economy are not taken into account.
+Direct investments in securities and investments in investment funds (indirect investments) managed by the management company Therefore, the proprietary sustainability approach analyses the environmentally sustainable business practices of all companies, and selects those companies that are identified as engaging in environmentally responsible business activities, including those not falling within the scope of purely environmental technologies.
 All investments must conform with this sustainability approach and thus qualify as environmentally sustainable independent of their Taxonomy alignment at the time of purchase, and thus qualify as environmentally sustainable in the sense of the Regulation.

-Investments in investment funds (indirect investments) managed by third party management companies

-The taxonomy-alignment of indirect investments is determined by a look-through of these holdings.
+Investments in investment funds (indirect investments) managed by third party management companies The taxonomy-alignment of indirect investments is determined by a look-through of these holdings.
 In case of investments in investment funds (indirect investments), these factors are determined using the available look-trough data.
 The minimum value above was chosen because the distribution between these categories of ecological investments cannot be predicted due to the taxonomy share not being fixed in advance.